 Strategy's preferred stack explained: STRC, STRK, STRF, STRD

-How the four preferred series differ on coupon, convertibility, and seniority.
+How Strategy's four preferred series — STRC, STRK, STRF, STRD — differ on coupon, convertibility, seniority, and income yield.

 Strategy has issued four preferred stock series — STRC, STRK, STRF, and STRD — each a different way to earn income off the same bitcoin balance sheet.
 Here's how they differ.